-Of course, you can’t predict everything; some issues will come up that are out of your control and require a change order (e.g. a discontinued product), BUT many change orders and ‘upgrades’ are simply a result of a lack of planning before you build.
+Of course, you can’t predict everything; some issues will come up that are out of your control (hello, crazy lumber prices in 2020/2021) and require a change order (e.g. a discontinued product), BUT many change orders and ‘upgrades’ are simply a result of a lack of planning before you build.

 3. ACCEPTING THE LOWEST BID

 Not all ‘lowest bids’ are bad.
-However, some times when you accept the lowest bid to save money, you’ll find that you go WAY over that initial bid as you get into the thick of building.
+However, sometimes when you accept the lowest bid to save money, you’ll find that you go WAY over that initial bid as you get into the thick of building your home.

 Keep this in mind … if you get three bids and one is significantly lower than the other two, I recommend that you really give thought to how this bid was determined before you choose that builder.